Music

 At Bourton Meadow we nurture every child to fulfil their whole potential.

 We are excited to be using a new music platform called ‘Charanga Musical School’.
 The platform offers two schemes and we follow the scheme based on the DfE’s ‘English Model Music Curriculum’ which has progressive week-by-week lessons, covering all the statutory requirements of the national curriculum.
-Mr Perry also makes effective links to learning in other subjects, so children can develop their musical knowledge from different eras and traditions within a more meaningful context.

 Learning within the Model Music Curriculum scheme is based on: